haohaostats/survblendr/README.md

-# aswb: Adaptive Spline-Weighted Blending for Survival Extrapolation
+# survblendr: Adaptive Spline-Weighted Blending for Survival Extrapolation

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-**aswb** is an R package for survival extrapolation using an adaptive spline-weighted blending method on the cumulative hazard scale.
+**survblendr** is an R package for survival extrapolation using an adaptive spline-weighted blending method on the cumulative hazard scale.
 It smoothly combines a semi-parametric model fitted to the observed data with a parametric external model representing the long-term trend.

 > The core of this method is a weighted blend on the cumulative hazard scale, combining a piecewise-exponential model (PEM) fitted via INLA with a Gompertz tail model calibrated by a user-defined anchor point.